madda01/IntroductionR/README.md

 2. Inferential Statistics

 Files for the Coursera specialization Statistics with R.

-Contains the completed final project in both R Markdwon and HTML format.
+Contains the completed final projects in both R Markdwon and HTML format.